yguitton/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 >
 >    {% snippet faqs/galaxy/datasets_change_datatype.md datatype="thermo.raw" %}
 >
-> 5. Add to each dataset a tag corresponding to file-type, i.e.
->    - GPF datasets (files containing - 395, 495, 595, 695, 795 and 895) can be label as `#gpf
->
 > 6. Add to each dataset a tag corresponding to file type, i.e.
 >    - GPF datasets (files containing - 395, 495, 595, 695, 795, and 895) can be labeled as `#gpf`
 >    - Experimental DIA datasets (Mix 1-4) label as `#experimental`